matthew-brett/asterisk-blog/content/xfree-is-forked.md

 [xouvert.org](http://web.archive.org/web/20030819010029/http://www.xouvert.org/)
 announced a fork of the XFree86 project.
-Xouvert did a first release in December 2003, but the main XFree96 developers were not involved, and the project slowed and folded relatively quickly thereafter [^osnews-x-marks]
+Xouvert did a first release in December 2003, but the main XFree96 developers were not involved, and the project slowed and folded relatively quickly thereafter ([^osnews-x-marks]).

 [^osnews-x-marks]: http://www.osnews.com/story/6157/X_Marks_the_Spot_Looking_back_at_X11_Developments_of_Past_Year/page2/

 ## Cygwin loses patience

-In October 2003, Cygwin publicly announced it would no longer contribute to XFree86 development they had been unable to persuade David Dawes to give them CVS commit access [^cygwin-no-more]
+In October 2003, Cygwin publicly announced it would no longer contribute to XFree86 development because they had been unable to persuade David Dawes to give them CVS commit access ([^cygwin-no-more]).

 [^cygwin-no-more]: http://cygwin.com/ml/cygwin-xfree/2003-10/msg00328.html